jeremylt/autoDM/README.md

 ## Using the Auto DM

-The user can request a random monster from the Monster Manual, Volo's Guide to Monsters, or Mordenkainen's Tome of Foes.
-The user can request a random monter by challenge rating, environment, or challenge rating and environment.
+The user can request a monster, NPC, encounter, or plot arc by challenge rating, environment, or both.
+Monsters come from the Monster Manual, Volo's Guide to Monsters, and Mordenkainen's Tome of Foes.